"It's Pepsi, is that OK?"

 We've lost count of the times we've eaten at an American diner, with a friend who orders a pretentiously hip imported craft beer, only to catch them enviously ogling our milkshake mere minutes later.
 Well guess what?
 Londonist doesn't share food.
 You want your dinner with a side of milkshake?
 Get your own.

-For our money, you'll get some of the best milkshakes at The Diner chain.
+For our money, you'll get some of the best milkshakes at The Diner (previously a chain, sadly now only in Camden).
 Around nine flavours are usually available (with some vegan options too), but through rigorous tasting, we've reached the conclusion that mint choc chip is the best accompaniment for a carb-heavy meal — it washes down those cheesy chips a treat.
 For a really retro experience, order yourself a coke float.

 Tinseltown and Shake Shack are also excellent milkshake options.

 Whether you're on the booze or not, bubble tea is worth trying once, just for the sheer oddness.
 The Taiwanese drink is very sweet, containing grains of tapioca with form the bubbles, and available in many flavours — and you can usually mix and match your base flavour with your bubble flavour.
-Mooboo, with venues in Camden and Harrow, Biju in South Kensington, Soho and Westfield, and Bubbleology (many branches) are all solid — well liquid — options.
+Mooboo, Biju and Bubbleology, all with multiple branches are all solid — well liquid — options.

 Little Duck Picklery, Soho and London Field

-"Drinking vinegars, elixirs and infused kombuchas" is the way Little Duck Picklery describes the seasonal drinks served at its two restaurants, Ducksoup in Soho and Rawduck in London Fields.
+"Drinking vinegars, elixirs and infused kombuchas" is the way Little Duck Picklery describes the seasonal drinks served at its intimate restaurants, The Picklery in Dalston and Ducksoup in Soho.